Tenant fees explained

 There is one alternative, however.
 Because many of the fees used to apply when a tenancy was renewed or changed, it could make sense for you to offer longer contracts.
 In other words, the less often you change your tenants, the less often you’ll need to cover additional expenses.

 Of course, the only issue then is to find great tenants who’ll look after your property, stay long enough and pay their rent on time.
-Something tells us that these changes may make finding them that little bit harder!

 Buy to let advice with THP